 Easy Care Cottage Garden Ideas and Design Tips

-Here are a few tips for designing a cottage garden.
+Here are a few tips for designing an old country garden.

-Choose a Mix of Plants in Your Hardiness Zone
+Choose a Mix of Cottage Garden Flowers in Your Hardiness Zone

 This will give your garden a diverse and interesting look, with a range of colors and textures.